CobaltTarantula/startup/README.md

 -  [x] Use MongoDB to store credentials - Stores both user and their scores.
 -  [x] Restricts functionality - You cannot view gamemodes until you have logged in.
 ### WebSocket
+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+- [ ] Backend listens for WebSocket connection - done!
+- [ ] Frontend makes WebSocket connection - done!
+- [ ] Data sent over WebSocket connection - done!
+- [ ] WebSocket data displayed - All user votes display in realtime.
+I'm really proud that this is working.
+Way cool!